centre-for-effective-altruism/cea-www-static/src/content/pages/careers.md

 ## September recruitment round

+We will be advertising for the following new positions in September 2015.

+*   Giving What We Can: Director of Growth
+*   Giving What We Can: Research Analyst
+*   Global Priorities Project: Director of Policy
+*   Global Priorities Project: Research Fellow
+*   Effective Altruism Outreach: Events Manager
+*   Effective Altruism Outreach: Project Manager
+*   Centre for Effective Altruism: Office Manager
+*   Centre for Effective Altruism: Director of US Operations
+*   Centre for Effective Altruism: Finance Manager
+*   Centre for Effective Altruism: Full Stack Marketer
+*   Centre for Effective Altruism: Effective Altruism Strategy Fellow

-We will be advertising for a number of new positions in September 2015.
-Please check back later, or email **recruitment&nbsp;[at]&nbsp;centreforeffectivealtruism&nbsp;[dot]&nbsp;org** to be notified when we publish position descriptions.
+Please check back later for the application page, or email **recruitment&nbsp;[at]&nbsp;centreforeffectivealtruism&nbsp;[dot]&nbsp;org** to be notified when we publish position descriptions.

 ## Previous recruitment rounds